June 11, 2026

 Small firms rebuilding after financial setbacks

-Companies that have struggled with late payments, high debt, or closures often face barriers when reapplying for traditional financing.
+If you've struggled with late payments, high debt, or closures, you often face barriers when reapplying for traditional financing.
 Easy-approval cards create a recovery path by looking at deposits, secured balances, or cash flow instead of flawless credit scores.

 This gives you a way to manage day-to-day expenses while working to improve your credit profile.
-Over time, responsible use of these cards helps rebuild your standing with lenders and opens doors to more competitive financing.
+Over time, using these cards responsibly rebuilds your standing with lenders and opens doors to more competitive financing.

-Bratjen Construction used Ramp’s corporate cards to streamline their workflows.
-Expense reconciliation dropped from two weeks to 1 to 2 days, giving them back valuable time to focus on growth instead of paperwork.
+Bratjen Construction used Ramp's corporate cards to streamline their workflows.
+Expense reconciliation dropped from 2 weeks to 1–2 days, giving them back valuable time to focus on growth instead of paperwork.

 Companies with frequent international purchases

-Businesses that rely on overseas suppliers or travel for operations face added costs and approval challenges.
-Easy-approval cards that minimize cross border fees or streamline approvals make it easier to pay vendors in other countries without relying on complicated wire transfers.
-For companies in import, e-commerce, or consulting, having quick approval for a card that works globally prevents delays and ensures suppliers get paid on time.
+If you rely on overseas suppliers or travel for operations, you face added costs and approval challenges.
+Easy-approval cards that minimize cross-border fees or streamline approvals make it easier to pay vendors in other countries without relying on complicated wire transfers.
+If you're in import, e-commerce, or consulting, having quick approval for a card that works globally prevents delays and ensures your suppliers get paid on time.

 How Fi overcame traditional credit card limitations with Ramp

-Before switching to Ramp, Fi struggled with traditional credit card systems that couldn't support their growing finance needs.
+Switching to Ramp gave Fi's finance team higher credit limits, stronger security, and automated expense management, solving the problems their previous cards couldn't handle.
 Deputy Controller Van Dinh explains that their previous cards had "frustratingly low credit limits and cashback options" and "didn't really provide a solution in terms of any of the issues that were most pressing."
-The limited card numbers forced team members to share card information to make purchases, which compromised security and created operational inefficiencies.
+Limited card numbers forced team members to share card information, compromising security.

-Ramp eliminated Fi's traditional credit barriers by providing higher credit limits and comprehensive features designed for growing companies.
-Van felt that Ramp was built by someone who understood finance teams' exact pain points.
-The setup process was remarkably smooth, and Fi was able to start spending several million dollars through Ramp within weeks of getting started.
+Ramp eliminated those barriers by providing higher credit limits and features built for growing companies.
+Fi was spending several million dollars through Ramp within weeks of getting started.

 Switching to Ramp resulted in:

-• Higher credit limits that eliminated the constraints of traditional credit cards
+• Higher credit limits: Removed the constraints of traditional cards

-• Enhanced security through virtual cards instead of shared physical card information
+• Enhanced security: Virtual cards replaced shared physical card information

-• Real-time spend monitoring with predetermined limits and automatic alerts
+• Real-time spend monitoring: Predetermined limits and automatic alerts

 Apply for Ramp's business credit card with just your EIN

-Businesses get approved for the Ramp Corporate Card in less than 48 hours on average, and there’s no credit check or personal guarantee.
+You can get approved for the Ramp Corporate Card in less than 48 hours on average, with no credit check or personal guarantee.
 All you need to qualify is a registered business with an EIN and at least $25,000 in a U.S. business bank account.

 Ramp has no annual fee, no foreign transaction fees, and no interest.
 On top of that, you get: